axtk/react-keenrouter/README.md

 # postrouter

-- the route link component looks similar to a plain HTML link (which makes the route link immediately familiar and interchangeable with the ordinary HTML link);
+- the route link component looks similar to a plain HTML link, which makes the route link immediately familiar and interchangeable with the ordinary HTML link;
 - route matching is easily applicable to both components and prop values;
 - plain HTML links are easily convertable to route links (e.g. in a chunk of static HTML content);
 - the server-side rendering (SSR) setup is identical to the client-side setup;